Sodecia-GTAC/TcUI-Extensions/NuGet/README.md

 Follow these instructions to install new / updated NuGet Packages into your project.

 # Step 1
-Copy and paste the NuGet Package into the location shown below.
+Once you have cloned / pulled the latest TcUI-Extensions repo you can copy and paste the NuGet Package (from the Nuget folder) into the location shown below.

 C:\TwinCAT\Functions\TE2000-HMI-Engineering\References